List of Tracy Beaker Returns characters: Tyler Lewis

 In Slow Burn, Carmen recognises him as the young joker whom she blames for nicking her stuff while she was at Burnywood, after he and three other children from Burnywood arrive at Elm Tree House following a fire.
-They reignite their turbulent relationship, Tyler proves himself to be a prankster, however he reveals his softer side when he breaks down in tears as he sees the burnt remains of the only birthday card his mother ever gave to him.
+They reignite their turbulent relationship.
+Tyler proves himself to be a prankster; however, he reveals his softer side when he breaks down in tears as he sees the burnt remains of the only birthday card his mother ever gave to him.
 Him and Carmen call it quits on their feuds and become friends.

 In shadows, Tyler's prankster side showed a lot after a thunderstorm caused a power cut in the DG.
 Tracy suggested it was the perfect night to tell ghost stories.
 While Johnny was telling a ghost story, Tyler continuously kept butting in and ruining it been as he found it laughable and had heard it before.
-Tyler continued to tease Johnny for the rest of the night, especially after telling a story about an electrician which seemed to scare Johnny a little, but he reluctantly said it didn't.
+Tyler continued to tease Johnny for the rest of the night, especially after telling a story about an electrician which seemed to scare Johnny a little, but he reluctantly said it did not.
 When everyone had gone to bed, doors kept opening and closing, and Carmen saw a man come into her bedroom, and she was convinced it was an escaped prisoner that was on the news earlier in the night before the electricity went off.
 Tracy told everyone to go back to bed and stay in bed, but everyone was later woken up again when Gus started screaming.
 Someone had been into his room and messed about all his stuff in his room, which he has organised in a special way (as Gus had Asperger syndrome.
 There was a writing written in one of his notebooks saying "BEWARE THE ELECTRICIAN", everyone blamed Tyler as he had told the ghost story about the electrician, but it was later revealed Johnny was the one causing all the trouble, been as he was angry that Tyler had just arrived at the DG, and humiliated Johnny, and everyone seemed to love Tyler for it.
-But Johnny swore he wasn't the one in Carmen's bedroom.
+But Johnny swore he was not the one in Carmen's bedroom.
 The next morning when an electrician came to fix the electric, Johnny and Tyler (who were in the kitchen) heard that a recently escaped prisoner had returned to the police station in the morning, claiming that he had spent the night in a big old house nearby, meaning it was the prisoner who was hiding in the house.
 Johnny and Tyler went to tell Tracy (who was in the garden with Carmen, Tee and Lily), but decided not to when they saw how unsettled Carmen seemed about it.
 Tyler then covered up for Johnny, saying it was him in Carmen's room last night.
 Johnny later asks why Tyler covered up for him after what he did, and Tyler said because it's what you do for your friends.
 They also end their feud, and become friends.